wing5wong/artisan-whs-static/source/_events/2024-12-11_term-1-begins-yr-9-13-all-new-students.md

 10.30am (approx)
 Organisation into Houses and then into form classes.
 Taken to form rooms.

-11.30 – 12.00pm
+11.30am – 12.00pm Lunch
-Lunch

-12.00 – 12.10pm
-In form rooms – leave bags
+12.00pm – 12.10pm In form rooms, leave bags

-12.10 – 2.50pm
-Activities in House groups
+12.10pm – 2.50pm Activities in House groups

-2.50pm
-Student, staff and Whanau sausage sizzle
+2.50pm Student, Staff and Whanau sausage sizzle

 End of school day